Nematology 100 FINAL EXAM

 b) the constraints of each method.

-c) approaches used to enhance the efficacy of each method.
+c) approaches that enhance the efficacy of each method.